Celia Williamson: Research

 The majority of Williamson's research is on sex trafficking and prostitution.
-Her research has focused on examining victims’ experiences, as well as working to create promising practices and evidence-based models of prevention for high-risk youth and quality intervention with victims.
-Williamson has been funded by the Department of Justice and/or National Institutes of Health for ten consecutive years from 2002-2012.
+Her research has focused on examining victims' experiences, as well as working to create promising practices and evidence-based models of prevention for high-risk youth and quality intervention with victims.
+Williamson has been funded by the Department of Justice and/or National Institutes of Health for ten consecutive years from 2002 to 2012.
 She has since been funded by the State of Ohio and various local and national foundations.

-Her 2010 study, entitled “Exiting Prostitution: An Integrated Model,” focused specifically on the challenges encountered by women attempting to exit the commercial sex industry.
-Her 2009 study, “Domestic Minor Sex Trafficking: A Network of Underground Players in the Midwest” explored women's experiences with: (a) violence, (b) HIV risks and condom use, (c) emotional and physical health, (d) substance use, (e) home life and street life, and (f) experiences with local 130 systems including the juvenile justice system, the social service system, and the health care system.
-A 2002 study by Williamson entitled “Pimp-Controlled Prostitution” focused on understanding the traditional pimp-prostitute relationship through qualitative research.
+Her 2010 study, entitled "Exiting Prostitution: An Integrated Model", focused specifically on the challenges encountered by women attempting to exit the commercial sex industry.
+Her 2009 study, "Domestic Minor Sex Trafficking: A Network of Underground Players in the Midwest" explored women's experiences with: (a) violence, (b) HIV risks and condom use, (c) emotional and physical health, (d) substance use, (e) home life and street life, and (f) experiences with local 130 systems including the juvenile justice system, the social service system, and the health care system.
+A 2002 study by Williamson entitled "Pimp-Controlled Prostitution" focused on understanding the traditional pimp-prostitute relationship through qualitative research.

 Williamson has conducted some groundbreaking research in area of human trafficking and has published over 25 articles and reports.
 Some of her latest work involves the creation of an 8-topic curriculum for youth at risk for sex and/or labor trafficking.
 Williamson also has a popular podcast called "Emancipation Nation" and an online network of anti-trafficking advocates called the "Emancipation Nation Network".